mcosovic/JuliaGrid.jl/docs/src/manual/acStateEstimation.md

 ```

 Consequently, we obtain a new solution devoid of the impact of the outlier measurement:
-Here, we can observe solutin impact with bad measurments:
 ```@repl ACSEWLS
 print(system.bus.label, analysis.voltage.magnitude, analysis.voltage.angle)
 ```